 - Cinco de Mayo (even though it’s Tex Mex and not Mexican)

 Both occasions involve parties, but I never have large gatherings.
 Hence the small batch.

-Or if you’re staying in on a Saturday night watching Netflix (exciting, I know), you can whip up a batch.
+Or if you’re staying in on a Saturday night watching Netflix (exciting, I know), you can whip up this nacho cheese dip recipe.

 Ready to get started?

 Queso is a hot cheese dip served with nachos.
 The name is Spanish for cheese.